Next: Defining text aliases, Previous: Defining new search patterns, Up: Customizing through XML and Python files

 As described previously for menu items, any file in the plug-ins directory will be loaded by GPS at start up.
 Therefore, you can either define new languages in a separate file, or reuse a file where you already define actions and menus.

-The following tags are available in a Language
+The following tags are available in a Language section:

 another custom language, this language will inherit by default all its